RafaMMas/IberianFishHSMs/README.md

 *Cobitis paludica* small employing the default available models.
 The comparison includes, Fuzzy Rule-Based Systems (FRBSs) obtained from expert-knowledge and literature (EKorL) and valid during Summer (warm period) and Winter (cold period).
-I addition, it also includes Generalised Additive Model (GAM), Habitat Suitability Curves (HSCs), Artificial Neural Network (NNET), Random forests (RF) and Support Vector Machine (SVM).
+In addition, it also the results obtained with the Generalised Additive Model (GAM), Habitat Suitability Curves (HSCs), Artificial Neural Network (NNET), Random forests (RF) and Support Vector Machine (SVM).
 All these models were developed pooling data from the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
 Currently, these models are valid for every season (*All*).
 The names and main characteristics of the models appear in the diagonal of the figure.

 <br/>